-HAWAII BEACH PRO-TIPS:
+BIG ISLAND BEACH PRO-TIPS:

 The townhouse we stayed in came equipped with everything you might need for a day at the beach – beach towels, chairs, sand toys, even boogey boards!
 This is definitely a compelling reason to stay in a rental verses a hotel.
 Just check the rental’s listing to make sure they include these amenities!